Unique and personal perspectives on life in The Pale. This week: Graeme McQueen

 But Dublin has maintained its qualities throughout.
 There are some other great things that happened during the recession as well; we drew in a lot of big companies to provide jobs, and Beckett Bridge and the Convention Centre both opened.
 From the Chamber’s point of view, there probably wasn’t enough of that – bigger projects like an underground could have started then.
 I think if Dublin’s going to realise its potential, those sort of things have to happen.

 Now I think we’re in a good place.
-We came through a huge economic turndown and we’ve shown we can handle it.
-There was already a lot of discussion happening around where people want Dublin to go in the future, and that’s why we started the Dublin 2050 survey, to add a bit of petrol to that discussion.
+We came through a huge economic downturn and we’ve shown we can handle it.
+There was already a lot of discussion happening around where people want Dublin to go in the future, and that was why we started the Dublin 2050 survey, to add a bit of petrol to that discussion.

 The survey was inspired by looking at the younger generations.
 I hated that when I moved over here people would ask “Why did you move to Dublin?
 It’s a kip.”
 I found that an incredible statement to make; I found it quite annoying.
 But that’s changing.
 Younger people in Dublin have a real love for the city, and we wanted to try and tap into that to get the views of every generation, but particularly young people because they’re the future.
 And it’s that younger influence, that more grounded outlook that developed through the recession, that has brought out these basic wants for the future of the county.